Qt-QML/lomiri-ui-toolkit-widgets-collection/documentation/autopilot-helpers/index.rst

-.. ubuntu-ui-toolkit-autopilot documentation master file, created by sphinx-quickstart on Thu Jan  8 12:39:43 2015.
+.. lomiri-ui-toolkit-autopilot documentation master file, created by sphinx-quickstart on Thu Jan  8 12:39:43 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ubuntu-ui-toolkit-autopilot's documentation!
+Welcome to lomiri-ui-toolkit-autopilot's documentation!
 ======================================

 Contents: